computationalmodelling/fidimag/README.md

 FIDIMAG - a FInite DIfference microMAGnetic simulation environment

 Fidimag solves finite-difference micromagnetic problems and supports atomistic simulations, using Python interface.
+The interface to both types of simulation is similar.

 The webpage of the project is http://computationalmodelling.github.io/fidimag/